 We understand that learning difficulties such as dyslexia bring their own particular demands when studying.
 This team can help your son or daughter develop specific skills, provide specialist equipment they may need to complete work, make special arrangements for taking exams, and provide support in accessing facilities.

 Courses at The Bedford Sixth Form are free to study for 16-18 year olds, however our student finance team are there to provide practical advice on student bursaries, travel costs, higher education funding, grants and much more.
 We also have a range of financial support packages available to help with essential costs, such as equipment, books or clothing, as well as bursaries for vulnerable students or those in severe financial hardship.
 Contact our Student Finance Advisers on: 01234 291444

 Our careers advisers can provide impartial advice and guidance on everything from education, training and work prospects to support with UCAS applications, CVs and interview preparation.
 Contact our Careers Advisers on: 01234 291444

-Our counsellors are available to help if personal difficulties are getting in the way of your son or daughter’s studies.
+A counsellor is available to help if personal difficulties are getting in the way of your son or daughter’s studies.
 We provide quiet spaces where they can talk through their problems with a counsellor, and work towards making them easier to handle.
-Contact our Counsellors on: 01234 291444
+Contact our Counsellor on: 01234 291444